 What You Didn't Know About Giblets

 Wing tips (the pointy, flappy section of the wing) and chicken feet are excellent for making chicken stock, and both are a delicacy in some Asian cuisines.
-As for the head and cockscomb, we don't know for sure what happens to them today, but we would guess pet food and chicken by-products.
+As for the head and cockscomb, it is not clear what happens to those parts now, but a good guess would be as ingredients in pet food like chicken or turkey by-products.